-Foundation repair can seem, well…scary to those who have never had to deal with it.
-Unfortunately, there are many misconceptions about the process of repairing damaged foundation, and in reality, it’s not as invasive, costly, or scary as it may seem.
-Today, we’re debunking a few common myths you may have heard about foundation damage and repair.
+Foundation repair can seem pretty scary to those who have never had to deal with it.
+Unfortunately, there are many misconceptions about the process of repairing a damaged foundation.
+In reality, it’s not as invasive, costly, or scary as it may seem.
+Today, we’re debunking a few common myths about foundation damage and repair.

 Many people believe that for any construction project, the best approach is to get a few estimates and then choose the most inexpensive option.
 In reality, the best way to find a reliable contractor is to do some research and find a company that specializes in settlement, foundations, and concrete repairs.
 Look for certifications, reviews, testimonials, and other validating information.
 There are plenty of untrustworthy people in the home repair sector, many of which are just scammers, so price should not be your first priority when looking for a contractor.

 Depending on what needs to be done, foundation repairs can certainly be pricey.
 However, this doesn’t mean every repair will cost you an arm and a leg.
 With new technology, repairs are no longer as invasive as they used to be and the cost to fix certain things might surprise you (in a good way, that is).